Undergraduate Catalog

 Barbara Hirschi Neely Scholarship

 Lewis & Clark’s highest merit award, granted to five incoming first-year students of exceptional academic achievement who attended high school in select counties in Northwest Oregon and Southwest Washington.
-Providing $50,000 per year for four years for students entering in the fall of 2023, the scholarship honors Barbara Hirschi Neely, who established numerous trust funds to benefit Lewis & Clark.
+Providing full tuition for four years, the scholarship honors Barbara Hirschi Neely, who established numerous trust funds to benefit Lewis & Clark.
 Students are chosen based on academic accomplishments, leadership qualities, community impact, and participation in an on-campus program and interview.
 The award is renewable annually, provided the student maintains satisfactory academic progress.
 In addition, each Neely scholar is granted a $2,000 stipend that may be used after the fourth semester at Lewis & Clark on projects approved by the scholar’s faculty advisor and the director of academic awards and grants.
 Possible applications for the stipend include research, internships, or artistic projects related to the scholar’s academic program and civic engagement initiatives.

 Sequoia Scholarship